ericholscher/ericholscher.com/site/blog/2009/nov/16/you-should-stay-sprints.rst

 **in person**.
 You can take all of the knowledge that you have gained, all the ideas that you have had, and put **pen to paper**.

-The guy that gave the talk that inspired your idea, when you get stuck, is sitting across the table from you.
-The people that you took shots of whiskey with 3 nights ago are helping you debug something in the Django Admin.
-You are helping your new crazy friends conquer the concurrent turtle conundrum rife with GILs.
+The person that gave the talk that inspired your idea, when you get stuck, is sitting across the table from you.
+The people that you hung out with 3 nights ago is helping you debug something in the Django Admin.
+You are helping your new friends conquer the concurrent turtle conundrum rife with GILs.
 You are absorbing the vibrant energy that emerges from rooms full of motivated, passionate, people **getting shit done**.